 - Drizzle the egg with a little vinaigrette and sprinkle with chives and micro greens.

-Learn more about Negi on our website.
+Learn more about Negi on our website, and shop Negi seeds here.